fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs technical_account_manager %}

-The name of the technical account manager of the subscription
+The name of the technical account manager of the CRM account

 {% enddocs %}